cloudfoundry/eirini-release/docs/deploy-without-helm.md

   - `tls.key`: key for client certificate
   - `tls.ca`: CA used to validate loggregator's server certificate

+- `nats-secret` (mandatory when deploying route-collector)

+  - `nats-password`: password to connect to NATS

 ## Deployment

 You can create the Eirini objects using `kubectl`.